-- Iran’s population of 74.5 million is roughly equal to the seven other Gulf states combined.
+- Iran’s population of 80.8 million is larger than the seven other Gulf states combined.

 - A large population of Iranian nationals lives in the emirate of Dubai, Iran’s most important regional trade partner.
 Smaller populations live and work in Kuwait, Qatar and Bahrain.

 - After World War II, Gulf geopolitics were dominated for five decades by a triangular balance of power among Iran, Saudi Arabia and Iraq.
 Beginning in the early 1990s, the Iraq corner of the triangle began to weaken, and Iran exploited this weakness by developing broad political, economic, social, and militia networks that deeply influenced the Iraqi state.

 - The region has experienced three “Gulf wars”: the Iran-Iraq War of 1980-1988 fought to a brutal stalemate, the successful 1991 U.S.-led coalition to roll back Iraq’s invasion of Kuwait, and the 2003 U.S.-led war to remove Saddam Hussein from power.
 The 2003 war created an opening for Iran to expand its regional influence.

 - By 2015, the traditional post-World War II balance of power no longer existed.
 It was replaced by robust Saudi-Iranian competition across the Middle East, most notably in Syria and Lebanon, but also in Yemen, Iraq, and Bahrain.
 The Saudi-Iran conflict is colored by sectarianism and Persian-Arab rivalry, though not driven by it.
 More traditional geopolitical concerns prevail.